MainulDip/KotlinEveryday/coroutine-channels-tour.md

 https://play.kotlinlang.org/hands-on/Introduction%20to%20Coroutines%20and%20Channels/01_Introduction .

 ### Task:
 First, we'll look at how to implement the logic in a blocking way: easy to read and reason for it, but wrong since it freezes the UI.
-Then we'll use callbacks to fix it, and compare these solutions with one that uses coroutines.
+Then we'll use callbacks to fix it, and compare these solutions with one that uses coroutines

 ### App overview:
 - On main kt ContributorUI is called with the JFrame inherited methods (pack, setLocalRelativeTo etc) inside scope function "apply" block.